KnpLabs/KnpMenuBundle/Resources/doc/index.md

 ### Method a) The Easy Way (yay)!

-To create a menu, you create a `Builder` class in the `Menu` directory of any bundle.
-For each menu you need, add a method to this class, build that menu and return it.
+To create a menu, first create a new class in the `Menu` directory of one of your bundles.
+This class - called `Builder` in our example - will have one method for each menu that you need to build.

 An example builder class would look like this: